-In December 2023, the FASB issued Accounting Standards Update ("ASC") No. 2023-09, Income Taxes (Topic 740) Improvements to Income Tax Disclosures, which expands the disclosures required in an entity's income tax rate reconciliation table and disclosure of income taxes paid both in U.S. and foreign jurisdictions.
+In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) Improvements to Income Tax Disclosures, which expands the disclosures required in an entity's income tax rate reconciliation table and disclosure of income taxes paid both in U.S. and foreign jurisdictions.
 The amendments are effective for fiscal years beginning after December 15, 2024 and should be applied prospectively.
 Early adoption is permitted.
-The Company is currently evaluating this ASU to determine its impact on the Company's disclosure, but does not expect this update to have a material impact on the Company's consolidated financial statements.
+The Company is currently evaluating this ASU to determine its impact on the Company's disclosure, but does not expect this update to have a material impact on the Company's consolidated financial statements other than additional information that is provided in the footnote disclosure.

 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280) Improvements to Reportable Segment Disclosures.
 The amendment requires disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items, and interim disclosures of a reportable segment's profit or loss and assets.
 The amendments are effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024 and should be applied retrospectively.
 Early adoption is permitted.
-The Company is currently evaluating this ASU to determine its impact on the Company's disclosure, but does not expect this update to have a material impact on the Company's consolidated financial statements other than additional information to be provided in the foot note disclosure.
+The Company adopted this ASU in 2024 and the adoption did not have an impact on the Company's consolidated financial statements other than additional information that is provided in the footnote disclosure.